bluss/bluss.github.io/_posts/2015-10-11-stuff-the-identity-function-does.markdown

 }
 {% endhighlight %}

-This is no violation of rust philosophy. `mut` is simple and pragmatic, and mutability radiates from the owner.
+This is no violation of Rust philosophy. `mut` is simple and pragmatic, and mutability radiates from the owner.
 If your value is now a temporary, it's not owned by an immutable binding anymore (or any other variable binding).